MobileSuitTech/crud-web-demo-app/README.md

 # crud-web-demo-app
-demo app that showcases aptitude in making an interactive web app with database, containerized
+demo app that showcases an interactive web app with database, containerized with Docker with separate front-end and database containers

-so far only the front-end is done and we connected to version control Git with Github:

 DEPENDENCIES:
-node js			current 10.9.0  needed 8.9
+node js			current 10.9.0
-angular 		current 1.4.5   needed ?
+angular 		current 1.4.5
-@angular/cli 	current	6.1.5	needed 6.1.5
-npm				current 6.4.1	needed 5.1.1
+npm				current 6.2.0
-yeoman			current 2.0.5	needed ?

 with MEAN.js:
 npm install -g generator-meanjs with grunt: